 It’s all about creating a systematic and customized strategy to make direct sales via social media in a way that your specific audience is open to.

-Using social selling tools— that is, tools which help you understand where your audience are most active, what content they’re interacting the most with, and that help you post regular, sales-driven content at the right time— can help you create a strategy and, more importantly, stick to it so you can be consistent.
+Using social selling tools— that is, tools that help you understand where your audience is most active, what content they’re interacting the most with, and that help you post regular, sales-driven content at the right time— can help you create a strategy and, more importantly, stick to it so you can be consistent.